isaacfungg/obsidian/Mortgage Broker Course/Terms.md

 `Invitation to treat`: A statement or action that invites others to make offers, but is **not** itself an offer that can be accepted to form a contract.
-`Revocation`: Term used for the cancellation of an offer `Option Agreement`: Gives one party the right (but not obligation) to enter into a contract in the future
+`Revocation`: Term used for the cancellation of an offer `Option Agreement`: Gives one party the right (but not obligation) to enter into a contract in the future `Seal`: A contract made without consideration can still be binding if made under seal `Quantum Meruit`: Means "as much as deserved"